dlitsman/articles/articles/ping-nodejs/README.md

 1. Start Wireshark and choose what to capture (in my case wifi that is connected to the Internet)
 2. Add filter icmp in the top bar as it will produce a lot of noise

+Now execute `$ ping 1.1.1.1` command in the terminal.
 This is more or less what you will see

 ![image](./imgs/wireshark.png)

-Wireshark is quite powerful and knows how to handle ICMP commands.
-It will be very helpful to validate our setup.
+You can see all requests and responses of the ping command.
+Even better, Wireshark is quite powerful and knows how to handle ICMP commands.
+So it will help you parse bits to more meaningful and easier-to-read structures.
+You can also clearly see the layered structure of network protocols (Ethernet -> IP -> ICMP).

+This will be very helpful in validating our setup.
 You can also hover over Packet Bytes to highlight what they are responsible for.
-In this case, you can see the Type of request is equal to 8, which is exactly what we would expect from our protocol description above.
+In this case, you can see the Type of request is equal to 8, which is exactly what we would expect from our protocol described above.

 ## Let's code